-- (a) No person may practice as a physician assistant or represent that he or she is a physician assistant without a license granted by the board. - (b) An application form, provided or approved in advance by the board, must be submitted to the advisory council and board.
+(a) No person may practice as a physician assistant or represent that he or she is a physician assistant without a license granted by the board.

+(b) An application form, provided or approved in advance by the board, must be submitted to the advisory council and board.
 The application form must be complete in every detail.
 For an application to be deemed complete and be considered, the following items must be received in the board office not less than 15 business days prior to the licensure interview date, should an interview be required of the applicant, or the supervising physician or supervising physician assistant, if one is required pursuant to W.S.
 33-26-504(c):

-- (i) The application form, complete in every detail and properly executed by the applicant; - (ii) The required fee, as set forth in Section 12 of this chapter; - (iii) Three (3) original references, submitted on a form approved by the board.
-A minimum of two (2) references must be from physicians with whom the applicant has practiced; the third reference may be from a physician or PA-C with whom the applicant has practiced.
-References from physicians or physician assistants with whom the applicant has a current or prospective financial, business or family relationship are not acceptable; - (iv) Proof of legal presence in the United States, pursuant to 8 U.S.C.
-1621, on a form approved or prescribed by the Board; - (c) If a supervising physician or supervising physician assistant is required pursuant to W.S.
+(i) The application form, complete in every detail and properly executed by the applicant;

+(ii) The required fee, as set forth in Section 12 of this chapter;

+(iii) Three (3) original references, submitted on a form approved by the board.
+A minimum of two (2) references must be from physicians with whom the applicant has practiced with the physician assistant in the past three (3) years; the third reference may be from a physician or PA-C with whom the applicant has practiced in the past three (3) years.
+In exceptional circumstances the board may waive one (1) or more of the required reference letters.
+References from physicians or physician assistants with whom the applicant has a current or prospective financial, business or family relationship are not acceptable;

+(iv) Proof of legal presence in the United States, pursuant to 8 U.S.C.
+1621, on a form approved or prescribed by the Board;

+(c) If a supervising physician or supervising physician assistant is required pursuant to W.S.
 33-26-504(c), a supervising agreement form, provided by the Board, must be submitted to the advisory council and the board by the supervising physician or supervising physician assistant.
-This form shall include, at a minimum: - (i) The supervising physician's or supervising physician assistant's name, degree, license number, medical specialty (if any), and medical practice address and telephone number: - (ii) A detailed description of the medical practice and the duties of the physician assistant under the supervising physician's or supervising physician assistant's scope of practice, as well as the method(s) of supervision (e.g., over-the-shoulder, same office suite, radio, telephone, video, etc.) the supervising physician or supervising physician assistant will utilize. - Section 7.
+This form shall include, at a minimum:

+(i) The supervising physician's or supervising physician assistant's name, degree, license number, medical specialty (if any), and medical practice address and telephone number;

+(ii) A detailed description of the medical practice and the duties of the physician assistant under the supervising physician's or supervising physician assistant's scope of practice, as well as the method(s) of supervision (e.g., over-the-shoulder, same office suite, radio, telephone, video, etc.) the supervising physician or supervising physician assistant will utilize.

+Section 7.
 Eligibility for Licensure.
-The board may grant a physician assistant license to an applicant who: - (a) Is not less than 21 years of age; - (b) Has graduated from a physician assistant training program accredited by the CAAHEP or its predecessor or successor organization, or the ARC-PA; - (c) Has passed a certification examination administered by the NCCPA or other national certifying agency established for such purposes which has been reviewed and approved by the board and is currently certified.
+The board may grant a physician assistant license to an applicant who:

+(a) Is not less than 21 years of age;

+(b) Has graduated from a physician assistant training program accredited by the CAAHEP or its predecessor or successor organization, or the ARC-PA;

+(c) Has passed a certification examination administered by the NCCPA or other national certifying agency established for such purposes which has been reviewed and approved by the board and is currently certified.
 An applicant who has not passed an approved certification examination shall be supervised by a physician, or supervising physician assistant with not less than five years of licensed experience in the active practice of medicine, approved in advance by the board, until such time as the applicant passes the examination and provides an official report from the NCCPA or other national certifying agency to the board.
 An applicant requiring supervision shall be issued a temporary license, for a period not to exceed one year, pursuant to W.S.
 33-26-504(c) and 505.